ravan-chuang/Embedding_Compression_for_RAG_Retrieval/README.md

 - **Frozen IVF-PQ retrofit sidecar (MS MARCO 1M):** a rank-16 int8 PQ-residual sidecar improves the fixed `M=32` IVF-PQ operating point from Recall@10 `0.6628` to `0.6914` (`+0.0287`; paired-bootstrap 95% CI `[+0.0147, +0.0430]`) while adding 16 bytes/document and correcting only Top-40 candidates.
 It is a frozen-index enhancement, not a same-byte replacement for a higher-rate PQ index.
 - **Retrieval-Aware Residual Subspace (RARS):** replacing the PCA residual basis with a score-error weighted basis improves the same frozen `M=32` sidecar setting from Recall@10 `0.6914` to `0.6999` under the same rank-16 int8 Top-40 correction budget.
 The paired-bootstrap difference over PCA is positive but narrowly crosses zero at the 95% level.
+- **FiQA BGE-small RARS transfer:** on FiQA / BEIR with BGE-small, score-error weighted RARS Top40 improves frozen IVF-PQ from Recall@10 `0.2935` to `0.3235`, MRR@10 `0.2964` to `0.3220`, and nDCG@10 `0.2373` to `0.2587`.
+PCA-current Top40 remains a strong baseline and slightly leads Recall@10 / nDCG@10, so the result is framed as cross-setting validation rather than universal RARS superiority.
 - **Query-adaptive RARS diagnostics:** fixed Top20 correction reaches Recall@10 `0.6989`, within `0.0010` of Top40 while halving the correction depth.
 Random 5-fold threshold routing shows simple single-feature gates do not robustly outperform fixed-depth activation, but oracle Top0/Top20/Top40 routing reaches Recall@10 `0.7103` with only `3.7` corrected candidates/query on average.
 - **Cross-setting frozen-sidecar transfer:** the same rank-16 int8 Top-40 protocol produces positive Recall@10 point estimates on FiQA × BGE-small (`0.3287 → 0.3418`) and FiQA × MiniLM (`0.3358 → 0.3454`) without retuning.
 Their 95% paired-bootstrap intervals cross zero, so the transfer result is directional consistency rather than a universal significance claim.
 - **Compact fixed-budget Residual-PQ refinement:** bitmap/rank-prefix metadata and FP16 residual codebooks raise sidecar coverage to 77.8% (Compact-8bit) or 97.8% (Compact-4bit).
 Both compact layouts significantly improve low-rate `M=32` IVF-PQ; their differences from Uniform `M=48` are not statistically established on the held-out FiQA split.